Mark-Venture/Documents/Electronics_Needed_for_R2.md

 If you want your Dome to spin, you'll need a motor to move it
 * [Greartisan DC 12V 300RPM Gear Motor High Torque motor wtih 37mm shaft](https://a.co/d/0aT2ZXKj)  NOTE: Also order the [goBILDA® Sonic Clamping Hub 1309-0016-1006](https://a.co/d/00x8EnGC) to attach the gear to the motor.

-  * Alternative [Pololu 37d motor 30:1 330rpm WITH Encoder Item #4752](https://www.pololu.com/product/4752) Note: Encoder isn't currently used by DroidLink, but it wont hurt to have it.
+  * Alternative [Pololu 37d motor 30:1 330rpm WITH Encoder Item #4752](https://www.pololu.com/product/4752) Note: Encoder isn't currently used by DroidLink, but it wont hurt to have it as it might be used in the future.
   * Alternative [Pololu 37d motor 30:1 330rpm WITHOUT Encoder Item #2742](https://www.pololu.com/product/4742)

 NOTE: The Dome Motors are available as 12v or 24v.
 Which you should pick depends on your power system, and how much voltage you can supply the Motor in your droid.